Brad Staples' Hosted Trip Report - Golden Dorado River Cruiser

 Upper Delta of the Paraná River, Argentina - March 15-30, 2018

 "In March of 2017, I made an exploratory trip to visit the new Golden Dorado River Cruiser, a one-of-a-kind operation in Argentina, where anglers stay on a very nice houseboat and fish for golden dorado.
 It was my first-time fishing for golden dorado and, I was in for a treat.
 Not only do they look like a gold-plated trophy, but they’re aggressive towards the fly, acrobatic, and an amazing hunting machine.
-I was so impressed by the fishing, that we hosted our first group here in 2018 with success.
-We are also hosting trips here in 2019 and 2020.”
+I was so impressed by the fishing that we hosted our first groups here in 2018 and then in 2019, both with success.
+We are also hosting trips here in 2020, 2021.”

 Travel Day to the Liveaboard